Fill your College Details

 7. How do Kubernetes Services work?

-Kubernetes Services reveal pods to internal or external traffic.
-ClusterIP services enable internal communication within the cluster.
-NodePort services expose apps on a static port.
-And LoadBalancer services combine with cloud providers to route external traffic.
-Services pick selectors to route traffic to the suitable pod endpoints and ensure constant access to the application.
+Kubernetes Services expose pods to internal or external traffic.
+Service types include ClusterIP, NodePort, or LoadBalancer.
+A ClusterIP service enables internal communication within the cluster.
+A NodePort service exposes an application on a static port.
+A LoadBalancer service combines with cloud providers to route external traffic.
+Services will choose selectors to route traffic to the appropriate pod endpoints and provide persistent access to an application.

-8. What is a StatefulSet, and how is it different from a Deployment?
+8. What are StatefulSets, and how are they different from Deployments?

 StatefulSets manage stateful applications that need persistent storage and stable network identities.
-Unlike Deployments, StatefulSets provides updates on pods, scaling, and ordered deployment.
-For instance, StatefulSets are perfect for applications like databases, where each copy needs persistent data storage or an exclusive identifier.
+StatefulSets differ from Deployments in that they provide updates on pods, scaling and ordered deployment.
+As an example, stateful applications such as databases use StatefulSets because each copy may require persistent data storage or an unshared identifier.

 Advanced Kubernetes Interview Questions

-Advanced questions challenge your understanding of Kubernetes and problem-solving skills in difficult situations.
+Advanced kubernetes interview questions and answers challenge your understanding of Kubernetes and problem-solving skills in difficult situations.

 1. How would you debug a Kubernetes Pod stuck in a CrashLoopBackOff state?